-Just before I started my online platform, “Helen Majaga International,” I thought I should registered the name first, because I wanted it to become a brand and place to serve and connect with people, and hopefully to be a channel that will open more opportunities for me as a writer and author, and other professional aspirations that I am looking forward to achieving.
+Soon after I started my online platform, “Helen Majaga International,” I thought I should registered the name also, because I wanted it to become a brand and place to serve and connect with people, and hopefully to be a channel that will open more opportunities for me as a writer and author, and other professional aspirations that I am looking forward to achieving.

 When I went to register Helen Majaga International, they told me what I needed to do and gave me instructions of where to go online to get more information.
 Not knowing what to expect on my way back home, I was so excited, telling myself this should be easy…I have got this.

 After I got home, I went online on their website, and read all the necessary information including the type of forms and the requirements for each type of business forms; you know… whether it is Proprietorship, Partnership, or Corporation.
 Of course, thanks to Google, I was also able to get more information to understanding all those things.
 And after reading all the information I wanted to know, it was time for me to fill out the forms.
 So I printed first the forms of statement of particulars to write information about the business, company, or organization.
 The first line was easy because you only need to write the name of the company, business, or organization that you want to register.
 So I was like okay, and so I wrote.
 And then the second line said nature of the business.
 And I was like okay, but wait a minute, “what do you mean by saying nature of the business?’
 So I typed on Google search box again, “What is the nature of the business for a writer and an author?”
 And as I continued to browse, it dawned on me; “I don’t have a business plan.
 I don’t have a detailed plan for what is it I am about to register!”
 What if there are more things to include to what this platform can do to what I am about to write on these forms right now?
 And then I said, “At this point I am not clear with the plan, let alone have it.”
 By this time I remembered that phrase that says, “If you fail to plan, you plan to fail.”